The easiest way to track Google Ad campaigns in Sugar CRM

 Attributer is an awesome system for capturing UTM parameters and passing them into Sugar CRM so you can monitor your Google Ads campaigns.

-It also sends data on visitors who arrive at your site through other channels like referral, direct, organic social, organic search, etc.
+On top of this though, it also sends data on visitors who arrive at your site through other channels like Organic Search, Organic Social, Paid Social, Email Marketing, etc.

-With this data available, you can run reports in your CRM to check where your leads customers came from and identify the source of ALL your leads, not just your Google Ads campaigns.
+With this data available, you can run reports in your CRM that show where ALL your leads customers came from, not just your Google Ads campaigns.

 2. Remembers the data

-Most systems for capturing UTM parameters expect the UTM parameters to be present on the page where your form is completed.
-This requirement causes a problem when a visitor completes your form on a different page from the one they first landed on.
+Most other ways of capturing UTM parameters require the UTM parameters to be present on the page where your form is completed.

 Attributer works differently as it stores the UTM parameters in a cookie in the user’s browser.
 So no matter the page where the user completes a form and regardless of the user’s navigation activities before passing your form, the UTM will always be passed through, and you’ll always track them back to your Google Ads.